Search this site

 This post continues my current series about Le Manoir aux Quat’ Saisons, Raymond Blanc’s Oxfordshire hotel and cookery school.
 Scroll down to the bottom of this post for a list of other posts in this series covering the accommodation, dinner and the patisserie class at Raymond Blanc Cookery School.

-I still feeling too full from the previous evening to make the most of breakfast but made a point of going downstairs rather than having room service.
+I still feeling too full from the previous evening’s tasting menu to make the most of breakfast but made a point of going downstairs rather than having room service.

 There’s plenty to choose from on the buffet without needing to order from the a la carte breakfast menu but should you make this choice, options include traditional English breakfast, eggs florentine or benedict, kippers, spinach and herb omelette or wild Scottish line-caught haddock and poached eggs.

-The breakfast buffet table is presented with white crockery and handwritten little slate signs naming each item.
+Breakfast at Le Manoir is presented on a buffet table with white crockery and handwritten little slate signs naming each item.
 In daytime the blinds are raised to show the garden through large windows.

 I delighted in the range of breakfast items available however felt only able to pick at a little yogurt, a home made raisin pastry and a sliver of homemade bread with jam.